carlosvigil/dot-files/README.md

 Sway and foot isn't so nice.
 Wezterm was unusable, Kitty is best.
 Keyd is great, but need to test X/Kmonad on current linux deb-trixie and macos.
 I learned how to em dash on linux.
 — January 18, 2024

+I switched NixOS again after trying to use debian again.
+It's far too convenient to declaratively install apps and have a single file for the majority of the system while also not worrying about dependency issues.
+The trade off is configuring certain things with nix and it's syntax, which have been painful at times.
+I switched to Hyprland from Sway because it seems like X-window has many core issues.
+But, since X will probably still "work" I am open to trying Kmonad, in particular, because I can use it on MacOS, and further because of Haskell.
+Keyd is delightfully simple.
+I've yet to use waybar or look at other options.
+I also haven't bothered with a display/login/session manager.
+Or a lock yet.
+— Febuary 2nd, 2024

 ## TODO:
-  fix current waybar
+- fix current waybar
-- pick a tiling window manager
+- pick a tiling window manager (currenty on hypr, wondering if xmonad)
 - figure out how to connect audio interface
-- lookup how color profile
+- lookup how to monitor color profile
+- add a lock & disable auto-login